 During the first wave last spring, we saw a higher percentage of Black and Latinx patients admitted to our hospitals and in our ICUs.
 Early on, just looking at the names of our patients and at the patients in the beds, it was clear that we were seeing the impact hit communities of color in a very different way.
 We also saw this in our local communities, where a lot of the work that I do takes place.
 Looking at the data put out by the public health department, we could see that certain communities were either hotspots or emerging hotspots.

-Now as COVID cases surge again, infections and serious illnesses remain particularly high in communities of color.
+Now, as COVID cases surge again, infections and serious illnesses remain particularly high in communities of color.
 We're also seeing increasing food insecurity.
-I heard someone say that “food insecurity” is a neat euphemism but what we're talking about is hunger.
+I heard someone say that “food insecurity” is a neat euphemism, but what we're talking about is hunger.
 I think they're absolutely right.

 Additionally, we're seeing people impacted by potential evictions with the termination of the Massachusetts eviction moratorium in October.
-So issues of homelessness, or housing insecurity, are also front and center.
+So, issues of homelessness, or housing insecurity, are also front and center.

-What approaches are you taking to address the systemic factors underlying health disparities, in the short term and the long term?
+What approaches are you taking to address the systemic factors underlying health disparities in the short term and the long term?

 There’s the work that we’re doing around COVID and the work we do in general.
 Our COVID response addressed what we were hearing from the community: for example, that there was a lack of testing, particularly for people who did not have access to cars, since a lot of the testing available early on was drive-through.
-We staffed pop-up, walk-in testing sites in hotspot communities and provided people with information and resources so that they would know how to keep themselves and their families and loved ones safe.
+We staffed pop-up and walk-in testing sites in hotspot communities and provided people with information and resources so that they would know how to keep themselves and their families and loved ones safe.
 If they didn't have the capacity to self-isolate at home, we told them about resources in the city where they might be able to get support.

-).
+In the long term, we continue to focus on addressing the social determinants of health (see Beyond Health Care: The Role of Social Determinants in Promoting Health and Health Equity and Review of Evidence for Health-Related Social Needs Interventions).
 We have a number of programs within the Center for Community Health and Health Equity that address four priority areas identified by our 2019 Community Health Needs Assessment, which was done in collaboration with all nine of the Boston teaching hospitals, the Boston Public Health Commission, community health centers and other local organizations.
-The four priorities are housing stability; economic stability and mobility; behavioral health, including mental health and substance use disorders; and access to services such as health care and childcare.
-At Brigham and Women’s Hospital, we added issues of violence because of data from our priority communities and our long commitment to those who have been victims of domestic or intimate partner violence, or community violence.
+The four priorities are housing stability, economic stability, and mobility; behavioral health, including mental health and substance use disorders; and access to services such as health care and childcare.
+At Brigham and Women’s Hospital, we added issues of violence because of data from our priority communities and our long commitment to those who have been victims of domestic or intimate partner violence or community violence.

-Are there promising examples of health systems partnering with companies in the health care space to tackle health care disparities, or social determinants of health?
+Are there promising examples of health systems partnering with companies in the health care space to tackle health care disparities or social determinants of health?

-Among the programs I’m most proud of are our youth programs, because of their potential for very long-term impact to transform people’s lives.
+Among the programs I’m most proud of are our youth programs because of their potential for very long-term impact to transform people’s lives.
 We forged a collaboration with seven Boston public high schools.
 Every year, 100 high school students get year-round paid internships at the hospital.
 One hundred percent of the kids in our program graduate from high school with our support, which includes tutoring and SAT prep, and go on to college.
 All of them.
 We’re seeing them graduate from college and go to grad school.
 I’m very proud to say that a couple are just completing medical school.

 We work with not-for-profit organizations like the Boston Private Industry Council, our local workforce development board.
 Community leaders for industry sit on our Community Advisory Committee and also on our Equity Advisory Committee.
-We have a number of partners in the housing space including MassHousing, which has a leader on our community advisory committee and has helped us develop strategies to meet the needs people have.
-For example, we participate in the collaborative Innovative Stable Housing Initiative with Boston Children’s Hospital and Boston Medical Center, to provide a spectrum of housing support to increase housing stability.
+We have a number of partners in the housing space, including MassHousing, which has a leader on our community advisory committee and has helped us develop strategies to meet the needs people have.
+For example, we participate in the collaborative Innovative Stable Housing Initiative with Boston Children’s Hospital and Boston Medical Center to provide a spectrum of housing support to increase housing stability.

 –Francesca Coltrera